kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 ## The dev-prod dilemma

 I began using Kedro over five years ago, for everything from personal projects to large client engagements.
-I think most Kedro users would agree with my experience—Kedro excels in the proof-of-concept/development phase.
-In fact, Kedro originates from QuantumBlack, the AI consulting arm of McKinsey & Company, and it's no surprise that many other data consultancies and data science teams adopt Kedro to deliver quality code from the ground up.
+Most Kedro users would agree with my experience—Kedro excels in the proof-of-concept/development phase.
+In fact, Kedro originates from [QuantumBlack, AI by McKinsey](https://www.mckinsey.com/capabilities/quantumblack), and it's no surprise that many other data consultancies and data science teams adopt Kedro to deliver quality code from the ground up.
 It helps data engineers, data scientists and machine learning engineers collaboratively build end-to-end data pipelines without throwing basic software engineering principles out the window.

 In the development phase, teams often work off of data extracts—CSVs, dev databases and, everyone's favorite, Excel files.
 Kedro's connector ecosystem, [Kedro-Datasets](https://docs.kedro.org/projects/kedro-datasets/en/kedro-datasets-2.0.0/), makes it easy.
 Datasets expose a unified interface to read data from and write data to a plethora of sources.
 For most datasets, this involves loading the requested data into memory, processing it in a node (e.g. using pandas), and saving it back to some—often the same—place.

 Unfortunately, deploying the same data pipelines in production often doesn't work as well as one would hope.
 When teams swap out data extracts for production databases, and data volumes multiply, the solution doesn't scale.
-A lot of teams preemptively leverage (Py)Spark for their data engineering workloads; Kedro has offered first-class support for PySpark since its earliest days for exactly this reason.
-However, Spark code still frequently underperforms code executed directly on the backend engine (e.g. BigQuery), even assuming you take advantage of predicate pushdown in Spark.
+A lot of teams preemptively use (Py)Spark for their data engineering workloads; Kedro has offered first-class support for PySpark since its earliest days for exactly this reason.
+However, Spark code still frequently underperforms code executed directly on the backend engine (e.g. BigQuery), even if you take advantage of predicate pushdown in Spark.

 In practice, a machine learning (software) engineer often ends up rewriting proof-of-concept code to be more performant and scalable, but this presents new challenges.
 First, it takes time to reimplement everything properly in another technology, and developers frequently underestimate the effort required.
 Also, rewritten logic, intentionally or not, doesn't always correspond 1:1 to the original, leading to unexpected results (read: bugs).
 Proper testing during development can mitigate, but not eliminate, correctness issues, but expecting all data science code to be unit tested is wishful thinking.
 Last but not least, business stakeholders don't always understand why productionising code takes so much time and resources—after all, it worked before!
 Who knows?
 Maybe scaling data engineering code shouldn't be so hard...